jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 That is a vital part of our democracy.
 It's just like on a day like today quibbling about the hours and the times, it becomes a little bit difficult to talk about the importance of that.
 There is an importance to it, it becomes a legitimate concern.
-Vassy, I'll get you to weigh in as we continue to wait for the Prime Minister.
+ I'll get you to weigh in as we continue to wait for the Prime Minister.

 **Vassy**:
-At the heart of all of this is like you and David printout a desire for accountability.
+At the heart of all of this is like you and David point out a desire for accountability.
 There's evidence that that accountability has worked over the past month, right.
 There's lots of legislation that the government has introduced that has some holes that the opposition parties pointed out.
 They went back and got agreement.